Early Intervention Helps Toddler Who Experienced Stroke Keep Up With Peers

 April 16, 2020: Did you know that a baby can have a stroke before it’s born?
 Emma Fitzsimmons didn’t, until she noticed some differences in her four-month-old son compared with other babies.
 A web search suggested, and an MRI confirmed, that he’d experienced a perinatal ischemic stroke.

 It’s not as rare as you might think.
-And the key to the best outcomes for kids with developmental delays is getting physical, occupational, and speech therapy services as soon as possible.
+The key to the best outcomes for kids with developmental delays is early physical, occupational, and speech therapy.
 The national Early Intervention Program offers just that.

 In this episode of Move Forward Radio, Emma talks about the value of the program from a parent’s standpoint.
-Physical therapist Patricia Torres shares information from a clinical point of view and why it's never too early to start intervention.
+Physical therapist Patricia Torres shares information from a clinical point of view.
+She also explains why it's never too early to start physical therapy.
 Emma also offers advice on how parents can work within the health care system to get help for children who need it.

 Here’s our conversation with Emma and Patricia.